Berlin Crucifixion: Description

 The scene is a turning point in traditional iconography, after the experimental innovations in the Crucifixion of Giotto's Scrovegni Chapel frescoes.
 The cross of Jesus is lifted from the center of the painting in hieratic splendor from a uniform gold ground.
 Sorrowful angels surround the figure of Christ, while Mary Magdalene (in a red dress) embraces the base of the cross.

 Two groups gather at the painting's sides, leaving the center with Christ isolated.
 At left, the group of women surrounds Mary, who is fainting, and a young girl looks at her worried.
 Saint John the Baptist stands at right, with a man on horseback who is raising his arm, a traditional gesture made by those recognizing Jesus as the son of God.

 In the depiction, Jesus is thin, almost filament-like.
 He is far from the sense of gravity given by the almost polemic manner of the Crocifisso di Santa Maria Novella.
-The figures at the sides of the painting are cut off, giving the impression of a crowd of people larger than those represented.
+The figures at the sides of the painting are cut off, giving the impression of a crowd of people larger than those actually represented.